I posted a contest in my herbal medicine group Megan’s Herbal Apothecary the other day- who could identify this native Wisconsin fruit?

-Come to find out, my favorite park for hiking in my hometown is full of Mayapple patches.
+Come to find out, one of my favorite parks is full of Mayapple patches.
 I located about 15 patches, with dozens of plants.
 Out of that, I got 2 ripe fruits, and 3 green ones that I’m hoping will ripen on my counter.

 *update- they do not seem to ripen when they are not attached to the plant, I would not recommend harvesting them green.

-Mayapple plants (on the left) growing right next to the walking path.
-Hundreds of people pass by them each year, not realizing it’s food!
+Mayapple plants (on the left) growing next to the walking path.

 My first bite of this mysterious and elusive deliciousness.